apjanke/ronn-ng/README.md

 # Ronn

+Ronn-NG is a new, currently-maintained fork of the original Ronn project.

 Ronn builds manuals.
 It converts simple, human readable textfiles to roff for terminal display, and also to HTML for the web.